 He is also one of the four faces carved into Mount Rushmore.

 During his presidency, Roosevelt was known for his courage, leadership, and determination.
 He was also known for having a prominent mustache, which he grew to resemble a walrus.

-His mustache was a defining characteristic of his personality, and was always present on his face.
-It was described as being “very long,” and “heavy.”
+His mustache was a defining characteristic of his personality and was always present on his face.
+It was described as “very long” and “heavy.”

-The mustache reached its peak size around 1910, and remained there until his death in 1919.
+The mustache reached its peak size around 1910 and remained there until he died in 1919.